-City Conducts Lead and Copper Sampling in 2016
+City Scheduled to Conduct Lead and Copper Sampling in 2019

-IN 2016, THE CITY OF SALEM CONDUCTED LEAD and copper sampling as mandated by the Lead and Copper Rule (LCR).
+THE CITY OF SALEM WILL CONDUCT LEAD AND COPPER SAMPLING again during the summer of 2019.
+The City is currently on reduced monitoring, which required sampling every three years.
+In 2016, the City of Salem conducted lead and copper sampling as mandated by the Lead and Copper Rule (LCR).
 From June 1, 2016 through September 30, 2016, 89 water samples were collected from Tier 1 homes and analyzed for lead and copper.
 Of the 89 samples, only two samples exceeded the Action Level (AL) for lead and none of the samples exceeded the AL for copper.